 You can also gift useful but enjoyable items, like clothes, spring rain boots, swimsuits, haircare items, crafts, etc. Food and treats that get consumed are also pretty much a given at Easter time.

-Take it a step further and purchase cloth or wood toys, clothes made from sustainable materials like bamboo, and so on.
+Take it a step further and purchase cloth toys or wood toys, clothes made from sustainable materials like bamboo, and so on.

 Don’t buy plastic Easter grass